Overview

 The following agencies and organizations have developed codes and standards affecting the design of offices.
 Note that the codes and standards are minimum requirements.
 Architects, engineers, and consultants should consider exceeding the applicable requirements whenever possible:

-Major Resources
+Additional Resources

 Publications

-- Architectural Graphic Standards, 12th Edition by American Institute of Architects, Dennis J. Hall.
+- Architectural Graphic Standards, 12th Edition by The American Institute of Architects, Dennis J. Hall.
 New York, NY: John Wiley & Sons, Inc., 2016.

 Tools